ViktorGrev/IDATT2105_Fullstack_backend_project/README.md

 This project uses Java Persistence API (JPA) to access data sources.
 It is recommended to run a MySQL image in a docker container by following these steps:
 1. Install [Docker](https://www.docker.com/get-started/)
-2. Run a MySQL container using `docker run -d mysql:latest`
+2. Run a MySQL container using `docker run -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:latest`
 3. Log in to the MySQL container and create a database
-4. Navigate to [application.properties](src/main/resources/application.properties) to make sure that the `spring.datasource.url` property is defined on the following format: `jdbc:mysql://localhost:3306/{database}`
+4. Navigate to [application.properties](src/main/resources/application.properties) and make sure that `spring.datasource.url` is defined on the following format: `jdbc:mysql://localhost:3306/{database}`.

 ### CI